steveberardi/starplot/docs/tutorial.md

 8. [Using callables](tutorial/08.md)
 9. [Where to go from here](tutorial/09.md)

-Estimated time to complete: 1 hour
+Estimated time to complete: 30 minutes

 <br/>